Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

 # History
 Remember product key (A typically alphanumerical serial number used to represent a license to a particular piece of software), it is one of the oldest and least complicated DRM protection methods for the computer games.

 In 1983, a very early implementation of Digital Rights Management (DRM) was the Software Service System (SSS) devised by the Japanese engineer Ryuichi Moriya.
-Today you DRM has expanded to traditional hardware products, from Keurig's coffeemakers, Philips' light bulbs, mobile device power chargers, and John Deere's tractors.
+Today DRM has expanded to traditional hardware products, from Keurig's coffeemakers, Philips' light bulbs, mobile device power chargers, and John Deere's tractors.
 You can find it applied in Computer Games by publishers like Electronic Arts, Ubisoft and The Sims3 and also in IBooks, Kindle etc which use DRM scheme of one or the other kind.

 # why
 Although use of DRM is not universally accepted.
 Proponents of DRM argue that it is necessary to prevent intellectual property from being copied freely, just as physical locks are needed to prevent personal property from being stolen, that it can help the copyright holder maintain artistic control, and that it can ensure continued revenue streams.
 Those opposed to DRM contend there is no evidence that DRM helps prevent copyright infringement, arguing instead that it serves only to inconvenience legitimate customers, and that DRM helps big business stifle innovation and competition.
 Furthermore, works can become permanently inaccessible if the DRM scheme changes or if the service is discontinued.